officialdanielamani/ESPWebConnect/README.md

 # ESPWebConnect Library for ESP32

 ## Overview

 `ESPWebConnect` is a comprehensive library designed for the ESP32 platform.
-It provides easy integration for WiFi, MQTT, WebSocket, and web-based dashboards to monitor and control your IoT devices.
+It provides easy integration for WiFi, MQTT, Web-Dashboard, OTA update to monitor and control your IoT devices.
 This library enables seamless connectivity and interaction with sensors, switches, and buttons through a web interface.
 More control, more customization, no longer need depending on 3rd party cloud provider.

 You can try use our installer at to test some example projects: ~~https://danielamani.com/project/core_firmware/index.html~~ (Note only on Chrome Desktop, ensure disable Serial Monitor and Serial Plotter first)